 Citations should provide answers to the following questions:

 For a book, it is standard to include the following:

 Content of the citation will vary between type of material you are referencing.
-Use the style manual tabs at the top of this guide to find style guides and websites with examples for citing articles, books, and other source material.
+Use the tabs on the left for specific resources.

 Books, chapters, and journal articles should all be entered uniquely in a bibliography.

 When looking at an existing bibliography, look for the following clues to determine the format of the material that is being referenced.
 This information will help you to search appropriately for the material and use it for your own research.

 Smith, Christopher J. 1996.
 Early Rome and Latium: Economy and Society c.
 1000 to 500 BC.
 Oxford: Oxford University Press